emmalemma/lemma/README.md

-### **lemma**
+## **lemma**

 > A lemma is a small, formally proven result which is used in the proof of a more consequential theorem.

 Lemma is an experimental full-stack JS library built on top of Deno, CoffeeScript and Rollup.js.
-Philosophy: do as much as possible, while doing as little as possible.
+The goal: do as much as possible, while doing as little as possible.

-The core design principle of Lemma is to simplify the syntax of building native DOMElement trees using proxy magic and stateful reevaluation.
-The costs of that abstraction layer are paid off by enabling conventional JavaScript rules of function composition and closure scope to be fully responsible for state management and interactivity.
+### Components

+#### client
+A simple declarative syntax for building a tree of native DOMElements, each with a native closure context.
+A minimal runtime updates elements in-place using Vue's proxy-based reactive objects.

+#### server
+A Deno development server based on Oak which serves client code as pages according to the codebase directory structure, similar to Next.js.
+It supports the RPC interface that lets client and server code communicate transparently.

+#### bundler
+A build-time wrapper around rollup.js and a set of plugins which partition the codebase into client and server-side on a per-file basis.
+Server-side exports are converted into RPC methods on the client side.

+## Philosophy

 Unlike many frameworks which are intended to encourage separation of concerns among large teams, Lemma is explicitly intended to encourage the commingling of concerns.
 This approach empowers a sole developer to rapidly iterate on a UI concept.
-Paradoxically, the absence of a large-scale organizing abstraction enables that same developer to easily refactor commingled code as the app grows, leveraging only conventional JavaScript semantics.
+Paradoxically, the absence of a large-scale organizing abstraction enables one to easily refactor code as the app grows, leveraging mostly conventional JavaScript semantics.

+## Demo

-A simple, commingled to-do app in its entirety:
+A simple to-do app in its entirety:

 ```coffeescript
 import {elements, state} from 'lemma'